-The biological assets of the affiliate Arauco are plantations, which are mainly radiata and loblolly pine and to a lesser extent eucalyptus.
-These plantations are located in Chile, Argentina, Brazil and Uruguay, on 1.7 million hectares as of December 31, 2020, of which 1 million hectares are for plantations, 496 thousand hectares are for native forests, 109 thousand hectares are for other uses and 82 thousand hectares remain to be planted.
+The biological assets at the affiliate Arauco are forestry plantations, which are mainly radiata and loblolly pine and to a lesser extent eucalyptus.
+These plantations are located in Chile, Argentina, Brazil and Uruguay.

+As of June 30, 2021, Arauco has 1.7 million hectares of forestry land, of which 998,000 hectares are forest plantations valued at fair value and presented in biological assets.
+It also has 493,000 hectares of native forests (with no book value), 111,000 hectares for other uses and 89,000 hectares to be planted, which are presented in Property, plant and equipment.

-Log volume production was 18.5 million m3 as of December 31, 2020, (20.5 million m3 as of December 31, 2019).
+Log harvests were 9.9 million m as of June 30, 2021, (9.1 million m as of June 30, 2020).